amadeus4dev/developer-guides/guides/authorization.md

 }
 ```

-Once the token has been requested, you are ready to perform your API calls.
+Once the token has been retrieved you are ready to perform your API calls.

-In order to get access to the protected resources, you need to add an the
+To get access to the API you want, you need to add the
 `authorization` header to your request with the value `Bearer {access_token}`,
-where `acess_token` is the previously obtained token.
+where `acess_token` is the token you have just retrieved.

-You can then for example call the `Check-in Links` API to retrieve the
+You can then call, for example, the `Check-in Links` API to retrieve the
 check-in URL for Iberia (`IB`):

 ```bash